-Project Description: Lease or purchase of an Engine to replace the existing apparatus that is 21 years old, has 86,676 miles and 7,849 operation hours.
+Project Description: Purchase of an Engine to replace the existing apparatus that is 21 years old, has 86,676 miles and 7,849 operation hours.
 The apparatus has accumulated 48.70 replacement points.
 Vehicles with 30 or more points are considered as needing immediate consideration for replacement.
+Cost: \$840,000